Experience Chico State Like a Student

-There is no eatery more closely attached to Chico State than the Madison Bear Garden.
-(For those who won’t settle for less than top billing and a bit more of a grown-up setting, I recommend Burgers & Brew, over at 3rd and Broadway).
-But if you want to eat like a Wildcat, a Bear Burger is a must.
+There is no eatery more closely attached to Chico State than the Madison Bear Garden—if you want to eat like a Wildcat, a Bear Burger is a must.
 Quite tasty and student-priced, with the most accessible off-campus location imaginable (it’s right behind the aforementioned arts building), “The Bear” has been flipping burgers for Wildcats since 1977.
+And for those who won’t settle for less than top billing and a bit more of a grown-up setting, I recommend Burgers & Brew, over at 3rd and Broadway.

 The Freshman 15 is not a myth.

 Simply put, you’ve got to make your way to Bidwell Park.
-One Mile, which is directly accessible from downtown, is the lower part of the park and a great place for warm-weather play, whether it’s a run or bike ride through the park (Chico is famously friendly to athletes of all levels in both sports).
+One Mile Recreation Area, which is directly accessible from Downtown Chico, is in Lower Bidwell Park and a great place for warm-weather play, whether it’s a run or bike ride through the park (Chico is famously friendly to athletes of all levels in both sports).
 In the summer, a dip in Sycamore Pool is refreshing bliss.
-And any time of year is good for a trip to Upper Park, no matter if you’re cycling, horseback riding, sightseeing, or running (Chico State’s nationally renowned cross country teams have the distinct advantage of getting to train on these very trails!).
+And any time of year is good for a trip to Upper Bidwell Park, no matter if you’re cycling, horseback riding, sightseeing, or running (Chico State’s nationally renowned cross country teams have the distinct advantage of getting to train on these very trails!).

 From fall through the spring, Chico State puts competitors on the field in every sport.
-Last year, in fact, the Wildcats had all 13 intercollegiate teams make the playoffs for the first time ever—you can’t go wrong.
+In 2018, the Wildcats had all 13 intercollegiate teams make the playoffs for the first time ever, so whatever sport you're interested in, you can’t go wrong.
 The spring semester is the liveliest time to take in a game, as the basketball teams are usually making a playoff push and baseball and softball are in full swing.
 Chico State hosts a highly entertaining twilight track invitational; as a senior, I was there to watch Scott Bauhs break the 4-minute mile mark and it was as crazy of a sports scene as I’ve witnessed on campus.

 I’m a Chico State staffer now, and feel so fortunate to still have access to the Chico State experience.
 The thing is, though, that anybody here can do it!
-Last year I split my sides watching the musical “Avenue Q” in Laxson, and I took a date to see “There Will be Blood” at the Pageant back in 2007 (we sat in the front row, where they famously have couch seating).
+In 2018, I split my sides watching the musical “Avenue Q” at Laxson Auditorium, and I took a date to see “There Will be Blood” at the Pageant back in 2007 (we sat in the front row, where they famously have couch seating).
 If you want to class things up a bit, Chico State hosts the excellent North State Symphony, and attending a recital, while not the most iconic of college experiences, is still a cool scene if you’re a music buff.